Top 11 Jump Rope Tips for Success

 Even when it feels like I’m not making progress, I am.

-7. Start slow
+7. Start slow when jumping rope

 Begin with basic jumps and gradually increase the intensity and complexity of your routines.
 Mastering the basics builds a strong foundation for advanced tricks.